kilnfi/cosmos-validator-watcher/README.md

 `vote`                     | Set to 1 if the validator has voted on a proposal `upgrade_plan`             | Block height of the upcoming upgrade (hard fork)

+For an example of a Prometheus and Grafana dashboard setup using Docker Compose, you can refer to [21state/cosmos-watcher-stack](https://github.com/21state/cosmos-watcher-stack/).

 ## ❓FAQ